-39. Where a pan privy is used, such privy shall be con-structed and cleansed in the following manner :---(a.)
-Every person who shall construct a pan privy in con-
+39. Where a pan privy is used, such privy shall be constructed and cleansed in the following manner:-

-- nection with a building shall construct such privy in such a manner and in such a position as to afford ready means of access to such privy for the purpose of cleaning such privy and of removing filth therefrom. - (b.)
-The seat of a pan privy, the aperture in such seat, and the space beneath such seat shall be of such dimensions as to admit of a movable receptacle for nightsoil of a capacity of not less than I cubic foot being placed and fitted beneath such seat in such a manner and in such a position as may effectually include a labor a post of a solution as may encount as the solution of the space beneath such seat, or elsewhere than in such receptacle, of any filth which may from time to time fall or be passed through the aperture of such seat. (c.)
-The seat of such pan privy shall be so constructed that the whole of such seat are sufficient way there are the super the seat of the seat of such seat. - the whole of such seat or a sufficient part thereof may be readily removed or adjusted in such a manner as to afford adequate access to the space beneath such seat for the purpose of cleansing such space, or re-moving therefrom or placing or fitting therein the appropriate receptacle. - (d.)
-The receptacle. (d.)
+(a.)
+Every person who shall construct a pan privy in connection with a building shall construct such privy in such a manner and in such a position as to afford ready means of access to such privy for the purpose of cleaning such privy and of removing filth therefrom.

+(b.)
+The seat of a pan privy, the aperture in such seat, and the space beneath such seat shall be of such dimensions as to admit of a movable receptacle for nightsoil of a capacity of not less than 1 cubic foot being placed and fitted beneath such seat in such a manner and in such a position as may effectually prevent the deposit upon the floor or sides of the space beneath such seat, or elsewhere than in such receptacle, of any filth which may from time to time fall or be passed through the aperture of such seat.

+(c.)
+The seat of such pan privy shall be so constructed that the whole of such seat or a sufficient part thereof may the whole of such seat or a sufficient part thereof may be readily removed or adjusted in such a manner as to afford adequate access to the space beneath such seat for the purpose of cleansing such space, or removing therefrom or placing or fitting therein the moving therefrom or placing or fitting therein the appropriate receptacle.

+(d.)
 The receptacle in any pan privy shall be constructed of such material and in such a manner as to prevent any escape by leakage or otherwise of any part of the contents of such receptacle.
 The aperture of the seat shall be provided with a cover, which must be kept over the aperture when the seat is not in use.

-40. The occupier of every house shall cause the pans of all pan privies used in connection with such house to be emptied and properly cleaned at least once in every week,
+40. The occupier of every house shall cause the pans of all pan privies used in connection with such house to be emptied and properly cleaned at least once in every week, and in any case so frequently as to prevent overflow.